radareorg/radare2/doc/gprobe.md

 - "/dev/ttyUSB0" is the serial connection, use something like "COM3" on Windows
 - "-n" is important to avoid an initial 32k read to identify the binary type
 - "-w" if you want to allow writing to RAM

+radare2 -n -w gprobe://i2c-4
+- i2c-4 is the i2c bus where the GProbe device is connected
+- find the appropriate bus with "ddcutil detect"
+- make sure the i2c-dev kernel module is loaded

 Setup for Turbo186 processor core:
 - e asm.bits=16